marcosvaldeni/JavaScript-Exercises/README.md

 **13º** Write a function that takes a number as an argument and returns it's factorials.

+**14º** Write a function that takes a string (name of a file) as an argument, this function should return the file extension without the point.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**